Here is the ‘Tenet’ movie script: Proof Christopher Nolan can’t write

-But that still does not change the sad fact that we don’t know what the hell happened in Tenet.
+But that still does not change the sad fact that we don’t know what the hell happened in the Tenet script.

 Nolan’s new film has been unique in its ability to spark online debate; it has popped up repeatedly, like a drunk groundhog that doesn’t know when February 2nd is, every few weeks since the COVID-19 pandemic started.

 Prior articles were focused on its release date.
 Then the tone shifted to how it would be the first film to spark the return to movie theaters.
 Then film buffs focused on how it could single-handedly save the failing theater system.
 Then the film opened (internationally).

 Reading (and writing!) articles about how we have no idea what the hell this movie is about.

 Let’s take a high dive on this springboard of ignorance and go deep into the Tenet script and the tenets (get it?!) of Nolan’s latest blockbuster.

 We can confidently, accurately, 100% say that this article is free of spoilers.
 Because we just spent three hours watching something and still have no idea what happened.